Triga Mark II Nuclear Reactor Facility

 - Neutron activation analysis using HPGe spectrometers

-- Neutron detector testing: pour beam ports with distinct neutron spectra, and 252Cf neutron/gamma source
+- Neutron detector testing: four beam ports with distinct neutron spectra, and Cf-252 neutron/gamma source

 Operations: $150/hour (on-campus experimenters) to $225/hour (off-campus experimenters).
 This fee is typically waived for outreach activities.